Fred and George Weasley

-Fred and George Weasley are characters in the Harry Potter series of novels by J. K. Rowling.
+Fred and George Weasley are fictional characters in the Harry Potter series of novels by J. K. Rowling.
 They are identical twin brothers of the Weasley family, which also includes Ron Weasley and Ginny Weasley.
 Fred and George are friends of Harry Potter, members of the Order of the Phoenix, and founders of the joke shop Weasleys' Wizard Wheezes.
 They are portrayed by the identical twins James and Oliver Phelps in the Harry Potter films.

 Character biography

 Fred and George are identical twin sons of Arthur and Molly Weasley, the younger brothers of Bill, Charlie, and Percy, and the older brothers of Ron and Ginny, who are both members of Harry Potter's close group of friends.
-The twins revel in practical jokes and pranks and are generally considered amusing by both the books' characters and readers.
+The twins revel in practical jokes and pranks, often acting as comic relief.

 While their best friend is Lee Jordan – their classmate, dormmate, and fellow prankster – the twins are also good friends with Harry, having played Quidditch with him for Gryffindor.
-In Harry Potter and the Half-Blood Prince, they allow Harry to take anything from their joke shop for free while asking Ron to pay for the items in his arms.
-They love to torment Percy for being a model student and often their teasing of Ron is less than benign.
+They are less friendly with Percy, whom they love to torment for being a model student.
 Like the other Weasleys, they have flaming red hair and are described as being on the shorter, stockier side like their second older brother Charlie.